Anaesthetists deal with a large amount of patient health data. As such, it’s incredibly important for you to maintain a high level of security.

 Where do you keep all your patient paperwork?
 If you have any prescription drugs at home, can your children reach them?

 We have a lock on our study door that makes it easy for us to keep everything contained.
-This will be especially useful if you ever have tradespeople or cleaners come into your home when you’re not there.
+This will be especially useful if you ever have tradespeople, babysitters or cleaners come into your home when you’re not there.
 What’s more, it’s essential if you have small children around.
-We use this code handle lock from Bunnings but any similar device would no doubt do the trick:
+We use the below code handle lock, but any similar device would no doubt do the trick:

 If you receive an email link that looks remotely suspicious, don’t click it!
 If an uninvited stranger arrived on your doorstep, most likely you’d want to see some identification before you let them into your home.
 Be email safe – don’t open any files you aren’t expecting.